Taming Multi-Domain, -Fidelity Data: Towards Foundation Models for Atomistic Scale Simulations: Total Energy Alignment (TEA) of the QM9 Dataset

-To evaluate the performance of the TEA method between datasets that, despite employing the same fidelity functionals, differ in core electron treatments, basis sets, and periodic boundary conditions, we conducted TEA between the quantum chemistry software packages VASP\cite{kresse1993ab,kresse1996efficient,kresse1994ab,kresse1996efficiency} and Amsterdam Density Functional (ADF) \cite{te2001chemistry}.
-We utilized the QM9 dataset, which comprises approximately 134,000 molecules optimized at the B3LYP/6-31G(d) level using Gaussian09.\cite{ramakrishnan2014quantum} By performing single-point energy calculations at the PBE/PW level with VASP on the Gaussian09-optimized geometries, we generated a new dataset referred to as QM9VASP.
-For the TEA target, we adopted the PBE/TZP level dataset from MultiXC-QM9\cite{nandi2023multixc}—calculated using ADF with various functionals—which excludes molecules involving charge separation\cite{kim2019energy}; we will hereafter refer to this dataset as QM9ADF.
+To evaluate the performance of TEA between datasets that employed the same fidelity functionals and differed in core electron treatments, basis sets, and periodic boundary conditions, we conducted TEA using the VASP~\cite{kresse1993ab,kresse1996efficient,kresse1994ab,kresse1996efficiency} and Amsterdam Density Functional (ADF)~\cite{te2001chemistry}.
+We utilized the QM9 dataset, which comprises approximately 134 000 molecules optimized at the B3LYP/6-31G(d) level using Gaussian09~\cite{ramakrishnan2014quantum}.
+By performing single-point energy calculations at the Perdew-Burke-Ernzerhof/plane-wave basis set (PBE/PW) level with VASP using the Gaussian09-optimized geometries, we generated a new dataset denoted QM9VASP.
+For the TEA target, we adopted the PBE/TZP level dataset from MultiXC-QM9~\cite{nandi2023multixc}, as calculated using ADF with various functionals, which excluded the molecules involved in charge separation~\cite{kim2019energy}.
+Hereafter, we refer to this dataset as QM9ADF.

-First, we demonstrate the performance of TEA using the QM9 dataset, a representative dataset of stable geometries of organic molecules.
-Fig.~\ref{fig:4}(a) shows the parity plot of atomization energies between QM9VASP and QM9ADF.
-Although QM9VASP and QM9ADF are calculated using the same functional, systematic differences with an RMSE of 0.3258~eV are observed.
-As shown in Fig.~\ref{fig:4}(b), by performing TEA using ICEA, the total energies of both agree with an RMSE of 0.3258~eV.
-This indicates that TEA is feasible without correction for functionals calculated at the same level.
-Furthermore, by performing TEA (ICEA/AEC), the RMSE of the total energies between the two improves to 0.0992~eV.

-Similarly, Fig.~\ref{fig:4}(c) shows the parity plot comparing QM9VASP and QM9Psi4.
-There is no clear trend in the total energies between the two datasets, and the data points are scattered.
-This is because QM9Psi4 is calculated using an all-electron method, and the total energy is the energy of all electrons, while QM9VASP, as mentioned earlier, is the total energy of valence electrons only.
-As shown in Fig.~\ref{fig:4}(d), by performing TEA using ICEA, we succeeded in aligning the total energies to be comparable.
-However, the accuracy is as large as 4.2017~eV, and the reliability is low.
-This is mainly due to differences in fidelity caused by different functionals.
-TEA using ICEA/AEC captures systematic differences arising from fidelity variations and significantly improves the RMSE to 0.8388~eV.
+Although QM9VASP and QM9ADF were computed with the same exchange–correlation functional, differences in basis sets and core-electron treatment lead to a root mean square error (RMSE) of 0.6156 eV between the two datasets.
+By contrast, the comparison of atomization energies between QM9VASP and QM9ADF, illustrated in Fig.~\ref{fig:4}(a), yields an RMSE nearly an order of magnitude lower, at just 0.0992 eV.
+As illustrated in Fig.~\ref{fig:4}(b), applying TEA with Inner Core Energy Alignment (ICEA) aligns the total energies of QM9VASP and QM9ADF, roughly halving the discrepancy and reducing the RMSE to 0.3258 eV.
+Adding Atomization Energy Correction (AEC) on top of ICEA (i.e., ICEA/AEC) lowers the total-energy RMSE even further, to 0.0992 eV—matching the error observed for the atomization energies.

-\subsection{Training Multi-domain Universal MLIPs}
+\section{Training Multi-domain Universal MLIPs}